History of the Los Angeles Dodgers: The Alston years

-On April 18, 1958, the Los Angeles Dodgers played their first game in LA, defeating the former New York and now new San Francisco Giants, 6–5, before 78,672 fans at the Los Angeles Memorial Coliseum.
-Sadly, catcher Roy Campanella, left partially paralyzed in an off-season accident, was never able to play for Los Angeles.
+For 23 years, beginning in 1954, the Dodgers had been managed by Walter Alston, who was known as a quiet and reserved man.
+Alston's tenure is the third-longest in baseball history for a manager with a single team, after Connie Mack and John McGraw.
+On April 18, 1958, the Los Angeles Dodgers played their first game in the city, defeating the (formerly New York) San Francisco Giants, 6–5, before 78,672 fans at the Los Angeles Memorial Coliseum.

 The process of building Walter O'Malley's dream stadium soon began in semi-rural Chavez Ravine, in the hills just north of downtown L.A.
-There was some political controversy, as the residents of the ravine, mostly Hispanic and mostly poor, resisted the eminent domain removal of their homes (land which had been previously condemned for a public housing project, Elysian Park Heights) and gained some public sympathy.
-Still, O'Malley and the city government were determined, and construction proceeded.
+The decision caused political controversy as the residents of the ravine, a predominantly poor Hispanic population, resisted the eminent domain removal of their homes (land which had been previously condemned for a public housing project, Elysian Park Heights) and garnered public attention.
+Despite the controversy, O'Malley and the city government proceeded with the stadium construction.
 The resistance of the residents against their removal was known as the Battle of Chavez Ravine.